- Briefing Room

 I-595 Corridor Roadway Improvements - Broward County, Florida

-The I-595 Corridor Roadway Improvements project consists of the reconstruction and widening of 10.5 miles of the I-595 mainline from the I-75/Sawgrass Expressway to I-95.
-The project is being implemented as a P3 between FDOT and a private concessionaire, I-595 Express, LLC, to design, build, finance, operate, and maintain the roadway for a 35-year term.
-FDOT will make availability payments backed by Federal and state resources for the concessionaire's successful completion of construction and ongoing operations.
+The I-595 Corridor Roadway Improvements project consisted of the reconstruction and widening of 10.5 miles of the I-595 mainline from the I-75/Sawgrass Expressway to I-95.
+The project has been implemented as an availability-payment P3 between FDOT and a private concessionaire, I-595 Express, LLC, to design, build, finance, operate, and maintain the roadway for a 35-year term.
 The concessionaire's financing, backed by these availability payments, includes senior bank debt, a TIFIA loan, and private equity.

 Indiana Toll Road - Indiana